Here’s a call NOBODY likes to get:

 Your heart will skip a beat or two; and rightfully so.
 This is something you would never expect or want to happen.
 Millions of questions, concerns and grim scenarios are likely rushing through you head.

 This first thing to do of course is to get to the hospital to be next to your spouse/loved one.
 Soon after the situation will stabilize and the next steps are very important.
-Here are some of Goldfinger Personal Injury Law’s tips on what to do if your spouse or loved one is in the hospital with a serious injury.
+Here are some of Goldfinger Injury Lawyers’s tips on what to do if your spouse or loved one is in the hospital with a serious injury.

 1. You should know that if anyone contacts you from any insurance company, you are under no obligation to speak with them.
 Chances are that if an insurance company has heard about this accident, they will want to get some information right away.
 Naturally, people want to be helpful and share information with the insurer.
 But, often times, the information which you are providing to an insurer without the assistance of a lawyer can damage your case right from the get go.
 Insurers won’t stop calling.
 It’s their job.
 I’ve actually seen adjusters arrive at an injured party’s bedside while they are medicated in a hospital bed and get them to sign forms and take a statement from them.
 This is all done under the guise of “information gathering”, but the reality is that they are slowly building their case at limiting their potential exposure and liability.
 Don’t speak with an insurer without a lawyer.
 You don’t have to take their calls if you don’t want to.
 It’s that simple.